gerhynes/aws-notes/README.md

 - You're only responsible for code and data, nothing else
 - Very cost-effective, you only pay for the time the code is running.
 VMs only run when there is code to be executed.
 - Cold Starts are a side-effect of this setup

+### Types of Cloud Computing

+Saas (Software as a service)

+A product that is run and managed by a service provider.
+You don't worry about how the service is maintained.
+It just works and remains available.

+PaaS (Platform as a Service)

+Fosued on the deployment and management of your apps.
+You don't worry about provisioning, configuring or understanding the hardware or OS.

+IaaS (Infrastructure as a Service)

+The basic building blocks for Cloud IT.
+Provides access to networking features, computers and data storage space.
+You don't worry about IT staff, data centres and hardware.

+### Cloud Computing Deployment Models

+Public Cloud

+**Everything** (the workload or project) is built on the CSP.
+Also known as Cloud-Native or Cloud-First.

+Private Cloud

+Everything is built on a company's datacentres.
+Also known as On-Premise.
+The cloud could be OpenStack.

+Hybrid

+Using both On-Premise and a Cloud Service Provider.

+Cross Cloud

+Using multiple Cloud Service Providers.
+Also known as multi-cloud